dar5hak/dar5hak.github.io/content/blog/keyboard-pen.md

 One month later, touch typing became second nature.

-Thinking back, this month-long practice is one of the best life decisions I've made.
+Thinking back, this month-long practice is one of the best life decisions I’ve made.
 To this day, I find touch typing to be the optimal way of putting down my thoughts.
 It puts me into a natural state of flow.
 Whether I am writing a blog post, styling a web page, or [free writing](https://en.wikipedia.org/wiki/Free_writing), the experience is nothing short of meditative.

 Funnily though, this is the mode of writing I have spent the least time with: a mere third of what I have spent handwriting.